bartoszgolek/NFlags/docs/README.md

 ### Set option
 Option is an prefixed argument with value.
 Option abbreviation can be also set.
 Values are converted to type T. CLR types, classes with implicit operator from string and classes with string argument constructor are supported by default.
-For other types see Converters section.
+For other types see [converters](#converters) section.
 ```c#
 NFlags.Configure(c => {}).Root(configurator => configurator.RegisterOption("option", "o", "option description", "defaultOptionValue"));
 NFlags.Configure(c => {}).Root(configurator => configurator.RegisterOption("option", "option description", "defaultOptionValue"));